Table of Contents

-- Automatically create tickets from emails to this mailbox - if unchecked, emails will create Leads.
-If checked, they will try to make a Ticket.
+- Automatically create tickets from emails to this mailbox - There are 3 options to choose from:

 - Send Lead/Ticket Autoresponder - If a ticket fails to be created, it will still make a Lead.
 With this ON we will use the new Lead and Ticket Autoresponder templates from the Email Templates page (Admin, Templates, Email)

 - Enable After-Hours Autoresponders - This will allow you to create separate autoresponders for both leads and tickets that are sent out inside and outside of business hours.
 Templates will be defined below under 'Advanced - Autoresponder Override'.

 - Set Issue Type - Choose the Issue Type for Tickets created in this Mailbox

 - Set Ticket Status - Choose a Ticket Status for Tickets created in the Mailbox